ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 ### Prerequisite
 - You passed CyberArk CPE or CDE
-- You have basic Linux installation and administration
+- You have basic understanding Linux installation and administration
 - You have basic AWS administration
+- You need to know how to config AWS Route 53 to setup Internal DNS for your lab envirunment
-- You have basic Kubernetes setup and administration
+- You have basic understanding EKS Kubernetes setup and administration

 ### [Task 0: Setup Jump Host](00-Setup_Jump_Host.md)